RobloxAPI/roar/site/content/search.md

 {{%selector id="go" text="go:location" notimplemented="1"%}}

-If included, the page will immediately redirect to the page at *location* corresponding to the first search result.
+If included, when the search is submitted (when the enter key is pressed) the page will redirect to the page at *location* corresponding to the first search result.
 Locations are case-insensitive.
 The following locations are valid:
-- `here`: Redirects to the page on this website.
+- `here`: Redirects to the page on this website (default).
 - `hub`: Redirects to the corresponding Creator Hub page.
 - `docs`: Redirects to the corresponding file in the creator-docs repository.